imnik-45/imnik-45/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Web Developer and UI designer who is very enthusiastic about learning new technologies and exploring them through projects that are useful for ordinary people or developer communities.
-Currently pursuing Computer Science and Engineering.
-I explore all fields of Computer Science, be it Web Development, UI Design, Flutter and the sport of Programming in C, C++, Java.
-My hobby is Playing Chess as I enjoy the modern way of saying Screw You;
+> I am a Web Developer and UI designer who is very enthusiastic about learning new technologies and exploring them through projects that are useful for ordinary people or developer communities.
+> Currently pursuing Computer Science and Engineering.
+I explore all fields of Computer Science, be it Web Development, UI Design, Flutter and the sport of Programming in C, C++, Java. > My hobby is Playing Chess as I enjoy the modern way of saying Screw You.
-Some of the technologies I enjoy working with include NodeJS, Angular, MongoDB, other JS frameworks and UI/UX samples and prototypes using Figma.
+> Some of the technologies I enjoy working with include NodeJS, Angular, MongoDB, other JS frameworks and UI/UX samples and prototypes using Figma.